-Traditional tooth replacement techniques like dentures need to get repaired or replaced often.
+Traditional tooth replacement techniques like dentures need to be repaired or replaced often.
 But dental implants do not, as they’ve been designed to last a lifetime.

 How do Dental Implants Work?

 Dentists will follow a few essential steps when attaching dental implants to patients.
-And these include the following:
+These include the following:

 - Examine your mouth.
 The dentist will check your mouth thoroughly.
-And this will include conducting an X-ray to see if you can proceed with the dental implant procedure.
+This will include conducting an X-ray to see if you can proceed with the dental implant procedure.

 - Attach to the jawbone.
 The dentist will place the implant into your jawbone under the gum tissue during the initial phase.
 There, they will stitch them in place, where you’ll need to wait a few months for the tissue to heal and allow the implant to merge with your jawbone and gums.

 - Abutment attachment.
 Once your tissue heals, the dentist will attach an abutment to the dental implant, connecting it to the replacement tooth.

 - Tooth attachment.
 Finally, you get to customize your artificial tooth and have it attached to the abutment.
 This part will require several visits to the dentist to ensure a perfect fit.